20 iconic signature dishes you must try in Sydney

 Saganaki at The Apollo

 This Greek taverna in Potts Point has made a name for itself in Sydney's fine-dining scene in large part due to its popular kefalograviera saganaki (“saganaki” refers to any dish prepared in a 'little frying pan').
-Although little more than melted cheese and honey with a sprinkling of oregano, it's done to perfection: served hot and still sizzling in the pan, like a salty island surrounded by golden, sweet juices.
+Although little more than melted cheese and honey with a sprinkling of fried Greek oregano and a squeeze of lemon, it's done to perfection: served hot and still sizzling in the pan, like a salty island surrounded by golden, sweet juices.
 Yum!

 The Apollo, Potts Point - Credit: Nikki To